rrdog-aws/fsx-waste-analyzer/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- AWS FSx team for their excellent documentation
-- NetApp for their storage efficiency metrics and best practices
-- All contributors who have helped improve this tool

----

 *Note: This tool is not officially affiliated with or endorsed by Amazon Web Services or NetApp.*